dhilt/vscroll/README.md

 This is a TypeScript definition, but speaking of JavaScript, an argument object must contain 4 fields described below.

-### Consumer
+### 1. Consumer

 This is a simple data object that provides information about a consumer.
-It is not critical to omit this, but if the result solution is going to be published, the name and the version of the result package should be passed as follows:
+It is not critical to omit this, but if the result solution is going to be published as a separate 3d-party library ("consumer"), the name and the version of the result package should be passed as follows:

 ```js
 consumer: {